 - Oral and written communication, public speaking and presenting, listening

-- Economic literacy, financial literacy, entrepreneurialism
+- Economic and financial literacy, entrepreneurialism

-- Global and multicultural literacy, humanitarianism
+- Global awareness, multicultural literacy, humanitarianism

 - Environmental and conservation literacy, ecosystems understanding

 - Health and wellness literacy, including nutrition, diet, exercise, and public health and safety